It’s become harder to get a payday loan and other high cost credit in 2022.

 How you complain depends on the type of credit you are complaining about:

-- payday loans and running account facilities like Safetynet Credit and Drafty;
+- payday loans and accounts like Safetynet Credit and Drafty;

-- large bad credit loans such as 118, Likely Loans and Everyday Loans;
+- large loans such as 118, Likely Loans and Everyday Loans.
+That page also covers car finance such as Moneybarn;

-- credit cards and catalogues where your credit limit was too high.
+- credit cards and catalogues where your credit limit was increased too high.

 These complaints can take a long while as many lenders just say No, even to good cases, so they have to go to the Ombudsman.
 So think about getting yourself into a safe financial position while the complaints go through by getting a debt management plan.
 If you win the complaints negative information is removed from your credit record and your DMP will finish much sooner!